-Scarlett is an incredible well-rounded character.
-Her motivations, her desires, her worries... all help to make sense of a character that should be unpleasant and mean, but it's to human for you to hate.
+Scarlett is an incredibly well-rounded character.
+Her motivations, her desires, her worries... all help to make sense of a character that should be unpleasant and mean, but it's too human for you to hate.
 She's definitely one of the best female characters ever written.

 In the end, these designs are remembered because they are incredibly memorable.
 And are memorable because they managed to capture the spirit of Scarlett O'Hara whilst also capturing the tone and scale of the movie and the overarching arc of her story.
 And that's what makes a costume design great and everlasting.
 That, and having the great creative talent of Walter Plunkett sure helps!

-We hope you enjoyed this article, it's been crafted will all our love.
-Once again, excuse us for the incredible delay, this has been a very complicated month for us.
+I hope you enjoyed this article, it's been crafted will all my love.
+Once again, excuse me for the incredible delay, this has been a very complicated month for me.

-What would you want us to talk about next?
+What would you want me to talk about next?